 Do you have a story that's Worth Repeating?
 Want to be a part of the show?
 Find one of the folks below and let them know, or email us at email@example.com.

-Emily is a relative newcomer to San Antonio, coming here to work with the 80/20 Foundation.
+Emily is an OG storyboard.
+One could argue her time on with Worth Repeating is the one constant in her life.
+She has worked for the 80/20 Foundation, Weston Urban, Geekdom, Sweb Development and now Overland Partners.
 She loves quiet Sunday brunches and thinking of ways to get San Antonio on the Map that don't include the River Walk.

-Paul is a talk producer and reporter for Texas Public Radio.
+Paul is the Technology and Entrepreneurship reporter for Texas Public Radio and executive producer for Worth Repeating.
 Before coming to Texas Public Radio, Paul lived in the wilds of Anchorage, Alaska where he worked with homeless and at-risk youth, and helped facilitate another live, storytelling program called Arctic Entries.
-He doesn't enjoy running, but does it anyway.
-He would like to run all five World Marathon Majors, of which he has done two so far.
+He lives on the westside and battles his yard most weekends.

 Sara Briseño Gerrish is a broker associate with RE/MAX Unlimited.
 She is a self-proclaimed foodie and cocktail enthusiast with a dream to travel the world.
 Sara volunteers with the Junior League of San Antonio and is active in the real estate community.
 In her spare time, she can be frequently found downtown with her husband Kevin and two Jack Russell Terriers, Roxy and Toby (Toby is actually quite famous in Japan on YouTube).

 Amy was born and raised in San Antonio.
 Her first career was as a geologist, working as an environmental consultant on closed Air Force bases.
 Her second career began when she decided to attend law school.
 She worked for several years as a water attorney for the Texas office of the Environmental Defense Fund.
-She happily moved back home three years ago and has been teaching law at St Mary's University since.
+She is the vice dean of the law school at St Mary's University.
 When she isn't working, she spends as much time as she can with her dogs in far West Texas.

 Grayam Sailer Tynes

 Born and raised in San Antonio, riding around in the back of his mother’s truck was Grayam's introduction to storytelling.
 She collected tales from all corners of the city for her studies on socioeconomic development in South Texas.
-As a prospective medical student, current ultramarathoner, barista and medical intern, and aspirational world traveler, he loves catching threads of people’s narratives on their own sense of place.
+Now he loves catching threads of people’s narratives on their own sense of place.
+He works for Blue Duck Scooters.

 Kelly is a native San Antonian who left for about a decade, then got her act together and returned to the Countdown City a few years ago.
-A percussionist in her former life, Kelly is now Director of Strategy and Innovation at Santikos Entertainment and the human behind The Social Llama, a blog of fun happenings in San Antonio.
+A percussionist in her former life, Kelly is the human behind The Social Llama, a blog of fun happenings in San Antonio.
 She can't stop / won't stop volunteering for awesome organizations in SA, so you can find her working with TEDxSanAntonio, ChooseSA, San Antonio Sound Garden, or TPR's Worth Repeating (!!) when she isn't running around with her dachshund, Tucker.

 Efrain Torres Jr.